Thailand Share Premium Corporate Tax Planning

-Thailand's Civil and Commercial Code permits an issue of shares at a premium and also prescribes that share premiums are part of the reserve funds of a company, but Thailand's Revenue Code is silent about taxation of share premiums.
+Thailand's Civil and Commercial Code permits the issuance of shares at a premium and also prescribes that share premiums are part of the reserve funds of a company, but Thailand's Revenue Code is silent about taxation of share premiums.

 And because of that, proponents of share premium tax planning schemes in Thailand think it's all a bit laissez-faire.
-But that's not entirely true, and for international businesses that may be considering a share premium tax plan in Thailand, Sherrings provides the following Thai Tax Rulings for you to note ...
+But that's not entirely true, and for international businesses that may be considering a share premium tax plan in Thailand, Sherrings provides summaries of the following two Thailand Tax Rulings for you to note ...

 The Revenue Department lawyers didn't believe that normal shareholders would pay such a high premium for investment in the company, believing instead that the shareholders paid the high premium as disguised golf course fees and ruled that the share premiums received by the company constituted not only assessable income for corporate income tax purposes, but also assessable income for VAT purposes as well.

-And in 2008, the Thailand Revenue Department’s lawyers issued a Tax Ruling, summing it up, as follows:
+2. In 2008, the Thailand Revenue Department lawyers issued a Tax Ruling, summing it all up for you, as follows: